Bob Ross: Early life

-Ross was born in Daytona Beach, Florida, to Jack and Ollie Ross, a carpenter and a waitress respectively, and raised in Orlando, Florida.
+Ross was born on October 29, 1942, in Daytona Beach, Florida.
+His father, Jack, was a carpenter, and his mother, Ollie, was a waitress.
+They raised him in Orlando.
 As an adolescent, Ross cared for injured animals, including armadillos, snakes, alligators and squirrels, one of which was later featured in several episodes of his television show.
 He had a half-brother Jim, whom he mentioned in passing on his show.
 Ross dropped out of high school in the 9th grade.
 While working as a carpenter with his father, he lost part of his left index finger, which did not affect his ability to later hold a palette while painting.